RV Living Guide

 Is my motorhome properly accessorized?

-If you’re traveling up north, you’ll want to prepare for winter RV accessories.
+If you’re traveling up north, you’ll want to prepare for winter with applicable RV accessories.
 Even if you’re traveling to San Diego, you’ll want to prepare for hot weather driving.
 Double check: Does your RV have enough coolant, for instance?

 How can I maximize my RV’s storage options?